felipedeamonteiro/caos_focado_frontend_test/README.md

-# Hiring Test - Venturus - Frontend
+# Hiring Test - Caos Focado - Frontend

 This is a frontend aplication to the frontend developer job at the company Caos Focado